CSA-OCP-GER/azure-developer-college/README.md

 ## Training Days

 This workshop consists of multiple challenges, you have to complete.
-Your trainers will guide you through workshop by giving you introduction talks to each of the topics/challenges you have to complete.
+Your trainers will guide you through the workshop by giving you introduction talks to each of the topics/challenges you have to complete.

 Here's the overview of the training week.
 Happy hacking!